eduranperez/expert-train/service-now-flask/README.md

 To run the flask app, change directory to `expert-train/service-now-flask`

-Create .env file with the below config.
+Create a .env file with the below config.

 ```
 FLASK_ENV=development